Promoting British Values

 This is achieved through enhancing children’s understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.

 Inviting children and parents/carers to share home cultures in school.

 'Discovery Religious Education’ scheme of learning throughout the school where the children learn both knowledge and understanding of the different world religions and how these beliefs impact on daily lives.
 Christianity as the main religion of the indigenous population, is taught alongside Hinduism, Islam, Judaism and Sikhism.

 Celebration of festivals throughout the year e.g. Diwali, Chinese New Year, Hanukah

 Use of a variety of Faith Stories in assemblies

 Reflection opportunities in assemblies

-Mrs Missen, our school cook is aware of different faith dietary requirements, and includes food from around the world on the school menu.
+Mrs Missen and Mrs French, our school cooks are aware of different faith dietary requirements, and include foods from around the world on the school menu.

 Visits to places of worship that are important to different faiths e.g. church, Sikh temple